MentorMate/rn-bootstrap/README.md

 ### `Generator Commands:`
 - Container:
-  `mm-rn-cli generate container FileNameContainer` Filename **must** end with *Container* keyword.
+  `rn-bootstrap generate container FileNameContainer` Filename **must** end with *Container* keyword.
   If a container folder doesn't exist, you will be asked if it should be created.

 - Component:
-  `mm-rn-cli generate component FileNameComponent` Filename **must** end with *Component* keyword.
+  `rn-bootstrap generate component FileNameComponent` Filename **must** end with *Component* keyword.
   If a container folder doesn't exist, you will be asked if it should be created.

 - Hook:
-  `mm-rn-cli generate hook useMyHookName`
+  `rn-bootstrap generate hook useMyHookName`
   Filename follows "useYourHookName" convention.

 - Model:
-  `mm-rn-cli generate model ModelFile`
+  `rn-bootstrap generate model ModelFile`

 - Page:
-  `mm-rn-cli generate page FileNamePage`
+  `rn-bootstrap generate page FileNamePage`
   Filename **must** end with *Page* keyword.

 - Util:
-  `mm-rn-cli generate util FileNameUtil`
+  `rn-bootstrap generate util FileNameUtil`

 - Test:
-  `mm-rn-cli generate test FileName`
+  `rn-bootstrap generate test FileName`
   File **must** be placed inside a container, component, hook, model, page or util folder.

 - Feature:
-  `mm-rn-cli generate feature awesome-feature`
-  Feature name should start with lowercase character.
+  `rn-bootstrap generate feature awesome-feature` Feature name should start with lowercase character.
   ![select_feature_folders.png](./assets/select_feature_folders.png)